psi4/psi4/doc/sphinxman/source/dft.rst

 The atomic weighting scheme is controlled by the |scf__dft_nuclear_scheme|
 option, which may be one of ``TREUTLER``, ``BECKE``, ``STRATMANN``, ``NAIVE``, or ``SBECKE``.
-The latter is a smoother variant of the BECKE scheme recently introduced by Laqua [Laqua:2018:204111]_ that should behave better for weak interactions.
+The last is a smoother variant of the BECKE scheme recently introduced by Laqua [Laqua:2018:204111]_ that should behave better for weak interactions.

 Pruning of the quadrature grid is controlled by the |scf__dft_pruning_scheme|
 option.
-The options ``ROBUST`` and ``TREUTLER`` devide the grid into spherical regions based on the Bragg-Slater radius of each atom and apply different orders to them.
+The options ``ROBUST`` and ``TREUTLER`` divide the grid into spherical regions based on the Bragg-Slater radius of each atom and apply different orders to them.
 The ``ROBUST`` scheme is a less aggressive variant of the ``TREUTLER`` approach and suitable for benchmark-level quality (MAD < 0.002 kcal/mol for the S22 with PBE/aug-cc-pVTZ for pruned versus unpruned grid).
-Our implementation of the ``TREUTLER`` scheme shows an error of 0.02 kcal/mol for the same bechmark.
+Our implementation of the ``TREUTLER`` scheme shows an error of 0.02 kcal/mol for the same benchmark.
 Both also reduce the grid order by 1 for H and He atoms and avoid any pruning of heavy atoms (Z >= 36) Other schemes mentioned in the keyword documentation (e.g. P_SLATER) are experimental and should be considered expert-only.